radioactiveAHM/cf-scanner/README.md

 * Jitter: Enable calculate jitter.
 * MaxJitter: Acceptable jitter.
 * Alpn: List of supported ALPN (Application-Layer Protocol Negotiation) protocols.
 In this case, it’s ["http/1.1"].
+* IpVersion: IP verion (v4 or v6).
 * IplistPath: Path to the file containing a list of IP addresses.
 For instance, "ipv4.txt".
+* IgnoreRange: A list of octet, where each IP matches the first octet will be ignored.
+* HTTP/3: Use HTTP version 3 or not.